Gravitational wave signals in an Unruh-DeWitt detector: Unruh-DeWitt detector

 which exists when the argument of the logarithm is positive, {\it i.e.} when $\tan(2\omega_gU)\lessgtr \Big(\frac{h_+^2+h_\times^2}{h_+^2-h_\times^2}\Big)\cot(\psi)$ for $(h_+^2-h_\times^2)\sin(\psi)\lessgtr 0$.

 With these considerations in mind, one can obtain an approximate expression for the detector rate in the massless limit ({\it cf.} Eq.~(\ref{transition rate: UdW detector: nonpol: analytic 2})),

-where $\Theta_+=1$ when the argument inside the brackets is positive, and $\Theta_+=0$ when it is negative.
+where $\Theta_+=1$ when the argument inside the brackets is positive (which is identical the positivity requirement on the argument of the logarithm in Eq.~(\ref{root: Lambert function})), and $\Theta_+=0$ when it is negative.
 A second perturbative approximation can be obtained by expanding the integrand in Eq.~(\ref{transition rate: UdW detector 2}) in powers of the gravitational strain.
-Making use of Eq.~(\ref{deformation matrix: momentum space: pol 5}) and keeping, for simplicity, the quadrtic order terms only, one obtains for the detector's transition rate in the massless scalar case,
+Making use of Eq.~(\ref{deformation matrix: momentum space: pol 5}) and keeping, for simplicity, the quadratic order terms only, one obtains for the detector's transition rate in the massless scalar case,